for the protection and promotion of the right to freedom of expression and freedom of information

 2. Special Procedures

-According to the UN Human Rights Council website, ‘[t]he Human Rights Council’s Special Procedures mandate holders are made up of special rapporteurs, independent experts or working groups composed of five members who are appointed by the Council and who serve in their personal capacity.
-Special procedures undertake country visits; act on individual cases and concerns of a broader, structural nature by sending communications to States and other actors bringing alleged violations or abuses to their attention; conduct thematic studies and convene expert consultations; contribute to the development of international human rights standards; engage in advocacy; raise public awareness; and provide advice for technical cooperation.’
-Two rapporteurs work on issues related to freedom of expression and media freedom.
+Human Rights Council’s Special Procedures mandate holders are made up of special rapporteurs, independent experts or working groups composed of five members who are appointed by the Council and who serve in their personal capacity.
+Special procedures mandate holders undertake country visits; act on individual cases and concerns of a broader, structural nature by sending communications to States and other actors bringing alleged violations or abuses to their attention; conduct thematic studies and convene expert consultations; contribute to the development of international human rights standards; engage in advocacy; raise public awareness; and provide advice for technical cooperation.

-On the website of the UN Special Rapporteur on the promotion and protection of freedom of opinion and expression Irene Khan, one can find information on international and regional standards, annual thematic reports and comments on legislation and policy.
+On the website of the current UN Special Rapporteur on the promotion and protection of freedom of opinion and expression, Irene Khan, one can find information on international and regional standards, annual thematic reports and comments on legislation and policy.
 The first woman to hold this position since the establishment of the mandate in 1993, she is a former editor of the Daily Star in Bangladesh and former Secretary General of Amnesty International.

 Read more on the Special RapporteurMore about the mandate and working method of the Special Rapporteur: